 Triphala Mandur is herbomineral ayurvedic preparation containing Triphala and Mandur (iron rust) and indicated in the treatment of Amlapitta.

 It is a Mandoor Kalp.
 Mandura Kalpas are the Shodhita Mandura (iron) containing herbomineral formulations of Ayurveda.
 Mandura is the combination of Ferric Oxide (59.14%), Ferrous Oxide (26.7%), Chlorides (4.4%), Magnesium (3.9%), Sodium (1.7%) and few bother trace elements.
 Mandura / Mandoor Bhasma increases hemoglobin level and cures anemia and used in the treatment of anemia, poor digestion, skin diseases, dyspepsia, hepatic and splenic disorders, jaundice, and edema.
 It detoxifies blood.
 It is a powerful hematinic.

 Mandura Bhasma is effective in kidney diseases and presence of albumin in the urine (albuminuria).
-It has liver protecting activities and is useful for treating liver diseases.
+It has the liver protecting activities and is useful for treating the liver diseases.